langdon/summit-2015-lab-15812/labs/chapter1.md

 ```
 docker exec <container id> pwd
 ```
+# you can also do /bin/bash in to the container, which some might find easier than nsenter

 Whew, so we do have some options.
 Now, remember that this lab is all about containerizing your existing apps.
 You will need some of the tools listed above to go through the process of containerizing your apps.
 Troubleshooting problems when you are in a container is going to be something that you get very familiar with.
+However, always be careful to add whatever changes you make in the container that are "real" (vs for debugging) to your Dockerfile.